Skip to content

 Summary

 Nearby sharing is a powerful tool in Windows that many people overlook.
 By following these steps, you can easily share your photos and other files between your nearby PCs without any extra hassle.
-Try it the next time you need to move a picture!
+Give it a try the next time you need to move a picture!
 [Your PC Name]

 Was this guide helpful?